Watering the 12321 Technique

 60 minutes total run time

-Soak and Cycle Sprinkler Time Calculations
+Soak and Cycle Programming

 Many sprinkler systems are designed to water for shorter durations but activate multiple times throughout the evening.
 This method, known as deep soaking with multiple cycles, is excellent for allowing water to penetrate the soil more deeply.
 If your sprinkler system is set up for short bursts through multiple start times, you can calculate the total watering time for each cycle.